digst/DCAT-AP-DK/releases/v.2.0/docs/index.md

 <dd>Denne egenskab angiver hvilken tilstand katalogposten befinder sig ift. udvikling og ibrugtagning.
 Til angivelse af status skal følgende klassifikation anvendes ADMS Status: http://purl.org/adms/status/ (Udfaldsrum: Completed, Deprecated, Under Development, Withdrawn) </dd>
 <dt>Anvendelsesnote (en)</dt>
 <dd>This property refers to the type of the latest revision of a Dataset's entry in the Catalogue. </dd>
+<dt>Definition (da)</dt>
+<dd>Link til status for aktivets eller dets distribution set i forhold til et bestemt workflow.</dd>
 <dt>Definition (en)</dt>
 <dd>Links to the status of the Asset or Asset Distribution in the context of a particular workflow process.
 Since Status is defined using a skos:Concept, that is the defined range for this property.</dd>
 <dt>Multiplicitet</dt>
 <dd>0..1</dd>
 <dt>Kravniveau</dt>